vinithmundhra/sc_can/README.rst

    * Baud Rates up to 1Mbps,
    * Support for extended identifier(29-bit) for PHY layer,
-   * Fully CAN 2.0A and 2.0B compatable.
+   * Fully CAN 2.0A and 2.0B compatible.
    * Includes a dummy CAN server for testing without hardware.

-A demo appliction is included.
+A demo application is included.

 Known Issues
 ============